Eucalyptus aggregata

+Description

-DescriptionEucalyptus aggregata grows as a medium-sized tree, reaching 18 m in height, with dark grey to black rough bark that is fibrous and flaky on the trunk and smooth whitish, cream-coloured or greyish bark on the uppermost branches.
+Eucalyptus aggregata grows as a medium-sized tree, reaching 18 m in height, with dark grey to black rough bark that is fibrous and flaky on the trunk and smooth whitish, cream-coloured or greyish bark on the uppermost branches.
 The leaves on young plants vary but are mostly elliptic to egg-shaped or broadly lance-shaped, 40-70 mm long, 15-30 mm wide and a slightly lighter shade of green on the lower side.
 The adult leaves are lance-shaped, alternately arranged along the stems and measure 50-120 mm long by 10-20 mm wide.
 They are the same colour on both surfaces.
 The flower buds are arranged in groups of seven on a peduncle 1-5 mm long, the individual buds on a pedicel less than 2 mm long.
 The buds are oval, green to yellow, 3-5 mm long, 2-3 mm wide with a cone-shaped or beaked operculum 1.5-3 mm long.
 The flowers are white and appear from November to May.
 The fruit is cup-shaped to conical, 2-3 mm long, 3-5 mm wide.

+Taxonomy

-TaxonomyEucalyptus aggregata was first formally described by Henry Deane and Joseph Maiden in 1900 from material collected at Wallerawang as the lectotype.
+Eucalyptus aggregata was first formally described by Henry Deane and Joseph Maiden in 1900 from material collected at Wallerawang as the lectotype.
 The specific epithet (aggregata) is a Latin word meaning "clustered", referring to the fruit.